noklesta/glossa_testcorpus/README.md

 Requirements
 ------------
 * A Glossa installation, of course.
 See <http://github.com/noklesta/glossa_svn>.
-* The finished corpus is included in this repository and does not need to be re-created, but it can nevertheless be accomplished by running the `create_corpus.rb` ruby script.
+* The finished corpus is included in this repository and does not need to be re-created, but it can nevertheless be accomplished by running the `create_corpus.rb` ruby script (after setting `PATH` in the registry file to `corpus_data/TEST`).
   In that case you will need the nokogiri ruby gem (`sudo gem install nokogiri`).

 Instructions
 ------------